 by Mike Habich

-At the end of the season, all costs are added up and split by all 733 residents for the next years snow assessment.
+At the end of the season, all costs are added up and split according to the offering plan formula by all 733 residents for the next years snow assessment.

 I have recorded all Birchwood snow events since 2006

 Light Dusting 11/12/2013 Snow on grass only No action needed

 Light Dusting 12/8/2013 Snow on grass 0.50" No Action needed

 Light Snow Event 12/10/2013 Minor Accum.
 1.25" BSL Trucks Only

 Snow to Rain 12/14/2013 3 inches Snow/Sleet 35 Yards Salt/Sand